Skip to content

 WHERE Subquery

-WHERE subqueries are a powerful feature in DQL for implementing dynamic filtering, allowing the results of one query to be used as the filter condition for another.
+WHERE subqueries are a powerful feature in DQL for implementing dynamic filtering, allowing the results of one query to be used as filter conditions for another.
 This mechanism supports dynamic filtering based on data analysis results.

 Query Characteristics